AlbertVilaCalvo/React-HackerNews/README.md

 <h3><a href="https://albert-react-hackernews.netlify.app/">⚡️ Try the app here! ⚡️</a></h3>

 A simple clone of [Hacker News](https://news.ycombinator.com), built with React, Hooks, React Router, Webpack and TypeScript.
 It uses the [Hacker News API](https://github.com/HackerNews/API).
 Has a dark theme implemented with Context.
+Hosted at Netlify.

 Is the final exercise of the **React with TypeScript course** of [ui.dev](https://ui.dev).